 Everything must evolve to survive.
 With technology advancing our world, it was only a matter of time before chore charts had to evolve as well.
 Technology was providing almost instant gratification and kids were no longer satisfied with stickers, stars or cute animated creatures.
 Kids wanted to be able to reap their rewards and immediately decide what to do with them.

 In January of 2011, Gregg Murset, a father of six was looking for a solution to the problem – how to keep track of his kids’ chores, pay them a weekly allowance, and teach them the basic financial principles surrounding earning, saving, sharing, and spending money wisely.
-Out of this necessity he developed My Job Chart, one of the very first online chore and allowance apps in the U.S. Immediately it became one of the most popular family tools to help parents teach their children about work ethic and managing money.
+Out of this necessity, he developed My Job Chart, one of the very first online chore and allowance apps in the U.S. Immediately it became one of the most popular family tools to help parents teach their kids about work ethic and managing money.

-BusyKid, is the first and only chore and allowance platform where kids can earn, save, share, spend, and invest their allowance.
-Though its philosophy is the same as My Job Chart, it was important that BusyKid provide a “real world” experience to the kids who use it.
+BusyKid is the first and only chore and allowance platform where kids can earn, save, share, spend, and invest their allowance.
+Though its philosophy is the same as the original platform, it was important that BusyKid provide a “real world hands-on” experience to the kids who use it.

 Our children are drastically unprepared for the financial world that awaits them and trying to teach important lessons with piggy banks, jars and envelopes won’t help children face the thousands of financial decisions ahead of them.
 However, BusyKid will.
 It provides a cash-free environment where kids can learn through opportunity, repetition, and parental assistance.